-Under DOL rules, Form LM-10, which is a reporting and disclosure form issued by the DOL pursuant to the Labor-Management Reporting and Disclosure Act of 1959.
-It must be filed by a vendor of financial services to a union affiliated pension plan that has provided a gift or entertainment worth more than $250 in aggregate during the fiscal year to a union or union pension plan.
+Under DOL rules, Form LM-10, is a reporting and disclosure form issued by the DOL pursuant to the Labor-Management Reporting and Disclosure Act of 1959.
+It must be filed by a vendor of financial services to a union-affiliated pension plan that has provided a gift or entertainment worth more than $250 in aggregate during the fiscal year to a union or union pension plan.

-The rules vary by state and jurisdiction, so the broker dealer written supervisory procedures should include a specific section related to these requirements.
-In some states, as an example, in California, registered representatives who service state pension plans may need to register as lobbyists.
-Additionally, elected state officials, members of the legislature and legislative employees may not accept a gift or gifts totaling more than $10 in a calendar month from any individual who is registered as a lobbyist under state law.
+The rules vary by state and jurisdiction, so the broker-dealer written supervisory procedures should include a specific section related to these requirements.
+In some states, for example, in California, registered representatives who service state pension plans may need to register as lobbyists.
+Additionally, elected state officials, members of the legislature, and legislative employees may not accept a gift or gifts totaling more than $10 in a calendar month from any individual who is registered as a lobbyist under state law.

 The consultants at Core Compliance & Legal Services, Inc., have extensive experience in the financial services industry and can help you with updates to your written supervisory procedures, develop or enhance your current gifts and entertainment monitoring and reporting, as well as crafting compliance reminders and communications.

 Even if you feel that your compliance program is in good shape, it always helps to get a second opinion.
 Core Compliance consultants have extensive experience in performing reviews and assisting firm with ensuring their compliance program are healthy and appropriate for their business model.